ayushic/ayushic/README.md

 **Technical Skillset:** Python, SQL, Tableau, Machine Learning, Natural Language Processing, Statistics, R, Agile, JIRA, Project Management, Product & Data Operations

 I'm a data enthusiast and finding ways to work on latest data challenges and learning new data techniques.
-When I am not working on solving a data challenge, you will find me either travelling or experimenting a new recipe in the kitchen.
+When I am not working on solving a data challenge, you will find me either travelling or experimenting a new recipes in the kitchen.
 I love Indian and Italian food!

 I have completed my Master's in Quantitative Finance and Risk Analytics from Rensselaer Polytechnic Institute.
 I have a Bachelor's in Engineering - Information Technology from D.J Sanghvi College of Engineering, Mumbai.